-The other entity, Swissquote Ltd, is UK-based and offers CFDs and forex.
+The other entity, Swissquote Ltd, is UK-based and offers CFDs and forex trading.
 It is regulated by the Financial Conduct Authority (FCA), the UK's financial authority.

-For clarity, in this review we focus on the Swiss entity, but also discuss services of the UK arm, especially in the case of CFD and forex trading.
+In this review, we focus mainly on the Swiss entity, but also discuss services of the UK arm, especially in the case of CFD and forex trading.
 To make it clear which company we are talking about, we will refer to the Swiss entity as "Swissquote (CH)" and to the UK-based entity as "Swissquote Forex (UK)".

 Swissquote pros and cons

-Swissquote offers access to many markets, including many international ones.
-There is also no inactivity fee.
+Swissquote offers access to many markets all around the world.
+There is no inactivity fee.
 As a listed Swiss broker with a banking background, Swissquote scores high on safety.

 Swissquote has high fees.
 Its selection of multiple trading platforms is a bit overwhelming, and some of its research tools are not free.

 |• Access to many markets and products||• High trading fees|

 |• No inactivity fee||• Confusing trading platform selection|